proofengineering/proofengineering-doc/pitch/main.md

 Despite its increasing importance, proof engineering is seldom considered in its own right; related theories, techniques, and tools span many fields and venues.
 This survey of the literature is an attempt at a more unified and holistic understanding of proof engineering.
-We discuss the problems engineers encounter when verifying large systems, existing solutions to these problems, and future opprtunitites for research to address underserved problems.
+We discuss the problems engineers encounter when verifying large systems, existing solutions to these problems, and future opportunitites for research to address underserved problems.

 # Overview